ohusiev/enercomm_h2020_categorisation/docs/README.md

 1. First, we try to weed out unfulfilled projects in the status field.
 2. We are trying to understand the possibility of filtering the necessary or vice versa - unnecessary projects in the field of topics.
 3. Using the objective field, we build a list of terms (1-, 2-, 3- and possibly 4-grams) and their frequency distribution (normal distribution and TF-IDF distribution).
 Here it´s important to expand the list of stop words
-4. The list of terms can be classified, I think, two levels.
+4. The list of terms is going to be classified (as a two level categories).
 But here it is necessary to reasonably limit the number of categories of level 2.
 At this stage, it would be "manual" creative work.
 In the meantime, we get this kind of plate:

 | Term |	Frequency |	Inverse document frequency|	Category 1 <br /> (upper layer)	| Category 2 <br /> (second layer) |
 | :----: | :--------------------: | :------------------: | :--------------------------------: | :-------------------------------: |